 A small company's experience in Georgia offers valuable lessons for other developing nations, writes Jonathan Wheatley enterprises (SMEs) form the backbone of any market economy and this is especially true of emerging markets.
-In emerging Europe, luck and Irina Gaprindashvili, direcistered companies are classified as SMEs, providing 60-80 per cent of growth in gross domestic product, according to the European Bank for Reconstruction and Development shake off the legacy of its Soviet past, he put up \$40,000 to get the company back on its feet.
+In emerging Europe, luck and Irina Gaprindashvili, direcbetween 70 and 95 per cent of all reg- tor of MFF, says small Georgian busiistered companies are classified as SMEs, providing 60-80 per cent of growth in gross domestic product, according to the European Bank for Reconstruction and Development (EBRD)

 Despite their outsized role, SMEs in emerging economies struggle to secure finance for growth.
 Typically, entrepreneurs use their own capital or turn to family or friends.
 Sometimes it is more arbitrary.
-In the case of Marneuli Food Factory, a Georgian manufacturer of tomato paste, pickles and sauces, seed capital came
+In the case of Marneuli Food Factory, a Georgian manufacturer of tomato paste, pickles and sauces, seed capital came from a Swiss tourist.